 - 7. I shall faithfully and diligently comply with my duties and responsibilities as independent director under the Securities Regulation Code and its Implementing Rules and Regulations, Code of Corporate Governance and other SEC issuances. - 8.
 I shall inform the Corporate Secretary of Philtrust Bank of any changes in the abovementioned information within five days from its occurrence.

-at the City of Manila.
-Done this
+Done this APR 1 9 2023 at the City of Manila.

-CALIXTO V. CHIKIAMCO
+CALIXTO V. CHIKIAMCO Affiant